 Foraging is the ancient practice of finding and preparing wild food.
 It’s not only convenient and cost-effective, it can be more nutrient dense than most foods you find in the supermarket.

-Learning to forage is pretty simple once you get familiar with these guidelines for finding food safely, honestly, and sustainably.
+Learning to forage is pretty simple.
+Kate Blincoe, author of The No-Nonsense Guide to Green Parenting shares these guidelines for finding food safely, honestly, and sustainably.